multimediaeval/multimediaeval.github.io/_editions/2023/tasks/medico.md

 # required info
 title: Medical Multimedia Task - Transparent Tracking of Spermatozoa
 subtitle: Medico
 blurb: The task is to detect and track sperm in microscope videos, using provided annotation data.
 Participants will analyze global and individual sperm attributes like motility, speed and distance traveled.
-The annotations are verified by experts, adhering to WHO sperm quality standards.
-This work aims to develop automatic support systems for artificial reproduction.
+The annotations are verified by experts and done according to WHO sperm quality standards.
+This work aims to develop automatic support systems for assissted reproduction.
 ---

 <!-- # please respect the structure below-->